 I think young adult and steampunk covers are the most interesting these days, an urban fantasy and high fantasy are routinely good.
 Mysteries have good and bad.
 Comic-style or graphic novel-style art or cartoons can help or hurt, depending on the book.
 Some wretchedly bad covers can be found on paranormal romances, wherein random half-naked individuals, animals, bloody fangs, and maybe a moon, are slapped on the cover in random order along with the title and author name (and those are often in illegible fonts).
 I don't want to embarrass the authors by posting examples, so I'll pick on the pre-made covers instead.
 The problem with real people is the models are hired for more than one gig, and I've seen the same woman on more than one cover of very different books.
 Still, I bet all the above sell better than the abstract, amorphous covers that you can't even tell if it's fiction or some sort of spiritual self-help book, even after you read the title.

-an awful lot like…
+This woman looks an awful lot like…

-|…this woman (gotta love Photoshop)
+…this woman (gotta love Photoshop)

+Moon?
 Check.
+Animal?
+Check.
 Naked man?
+Trifecta!